 · The hearing devices will improve your ability to separate the various sources of sound in your environment and focus on the sounds in which you are most interested.

 · The hearing devices will improve your ability to understand speech from electronic sources such as telephones, televisions, etc.

 · The higher the level of technology in your devices, the greater the chances of improved performance in challenging situations.

 *Contact our Audiology Coordinator, Ashley Brewer, at email@example.com for more info.

 Adapted from Donald J. Schum, Ph.
 D. (2009).
 Managing Patient Expectations.
 Audiology Online, April 13.

 What advice would you give someone who is on the fence about whether or not to get a hearing aid?

-AB: I would tell them if they are not ready and willing to accept a hearing aid then the time is not right for them to buy hearing aids.
-If they can accept wearing a hearing aid, there is a trial period and they can return it if it is too overwhelming.
+Ashley Brewer: I would tell them if they are not ready and willing to accept a hearing aid then the time is not right for them to buy them.
+If they can accept wearing a HA, there is a trial period and they can return the HA if it is too overwhelming.

 Have you seen hearing loss harm relationships?